estkme-group/lpac/docs/USAGE.md

 APDU and HTTP interfaces of lpac has several backends, you need to specify `$LPAC_APDU` and `$LPAC_HTTP` environment variables to interface library path.
 If not specified, it will use `pcsc` and `curl`.
 See also [environment variables](ENVVARS.md).

-Using `at` APDU backend need access permission to serial port (normally `/dev/ttyUSBx`).
-On Arch Linux, you can add yourself to `uucp` group by `sudo usermod -aG uucp $USER`.
-On other distro, you may need to add yourself into `dialout` group.
-If your serial port is not `/dev/ttyUSB0`, please use `$AT_DEVICE` to specify which one you want to use.

 ## CLI

 ### Command format